MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 ## M0: Project Overview

-We are a team united by _purpose and shaped by displacement_, using data science to **drive real-world impact.** This project applies data exploration, modeling, and visualization to explore how renewable energy, specifically **solar energy** (i.e. PV cells), serves as _critical survival infrastructure in conflict-affected communities_ worldwide.
+We are a team united by _purpose and shaped by displacement_, using data science to **drive real-world impact.**
+This project applies data exploration, modeling, and visualization to explore how renewable energy, specifically **Solar Energy** (i.e. PV cells), serves as _critical survival infrastructure in conflict-affected communities_ worldwide.

 ## [M1: Domain Research & Background](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/blob/main/0_domain_study/README.md)